DoonMad/React-Native-Workshop/docs/setup-guide.md

 * Install Android Emulator and follow setup instructions.
 * [Video guide on installing Android Studio](https://www.youtube.com/watch?v=AGmoCiMNBFw)

 ---

-## 📦 8.
+## 📦 9.
 Required Libraries

-These will be installed via `npm install`, buthere are the main ones we’ll be using:
+These will be installed via `npm install`, but here are the main ones we’ll be using:

 **Weather App**: